liuvivian625/JobCompare/GroupProject/Docs/ProjectPlan.md

 *Here you introduce the product.
 Keep this  clean and simple, one or two sentences at most.*

-Job Offer Comparison is an android application that allows users to compare various details of job offers to help them choose the best offer for themselves.
+JobCompare is an android application that allows users to compare various details of job offers to help them choose the best offer for themselves.

 ## 2 Process Description